superfly/docs/metrics-and-logs/error-codes.html.md

 **Deployments with volumes are failing**

-If you app uses volumes and your rolling deployment is failing, you might encounter this error.
+If your app uses volumes and your rolling deployment is failing, you might encounter this error.
 Check your app logs and `fly status`.

 **Using the `immediate` deploy strategy**

-If you with the `immediate` deploy strategy, all current machines will be replaced at once, possibly leading to downtime and some `PR01` errors.
+If you use the `immediate` deploy strategy, all current machines will be replaced at once, possibly leading to downtime and some `PR01` errors.

 **App concurrency limits reached**

-[Concurrency limits](https://fly.io/docs/reference/concurrency/#main-content-start) set in `fly.toml` define how traffic should be balanced across machines in your app.
+[Concurrency limits](/docs/reference/concurrency/) set in `fly.toml` define how traffic should be balanced across machines in your app.

 To diagnose, check if:
 * your app is using too much CPU, memory or disk I/O